 If you are interested in being a part of the longest running wildlife census on record, watch for details in the November/December Flyer.
 There is always a need for more birders of all abilities to help count and record.
 This is a great time for beginning birders to learn the winter species in the Billings area.
 For more information, contact Jim Court at 406-259-5099 or at email@example.com.

-Result of previous Christmas Bird Counts can be found at the following links:
+Results of previous Christmas Bird Counts and species lists can be found at the following links: